 There may be a lot of numbers and unfamiliar codes on your payslip.
 But rest assured, this is not meant to fool you!
 The amount of detail you get is actually a requirement for the most part.
 All payslips must show:

 - Your gross pay (the amount you’re paid before any deductions), which should factor in any overtime, tips or bonuses you’re being paid for

 - The amounts of any “variable” deductions that could change from payday to payday

 - The amounts of any “fixed” deductions that won’t change between paydays

 - The amount and method of any part payment.
 For example, if your employer is paying you half to your bank account and half in cash, this should be detailed

 As we touched on above, there are two types of deductions that must be detailed in your payslip.
-These are called “variable deductions” – those which could change from payday to payday – and “fixed deductions” – those which will not change between paydays no matter how much or little you earn.
+These are called “variable deductions”, which are those that could change from payday to payday, and “fixed deductions”, which are deductions which will not change between paydays, no matter how much or little you earn.
 We’ve looked at both in more detail below:

 The two variable deductions that the vast majority of us pay are tax and National Insurance.
 How they’re calculated depends on how much you earn, and on the allowances granted by the government each tax year.
-In both cases, you can earn a certain amount before you’re required to contribute.
-Then, you make contributions on your pay above this amount as a percentage of your salary.
-The more you earn, you’ll find that there are additional thresholds that increase your contribution.
+In both cases, you can earn up to a certain amount before you’re required to contribute.
+The more you earn, the higher thresholds you’ll hit, which will mean that your contribution increases.
 You can find out more about your contributions and how they’re calculated on gov.uk.